Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 "Sortilege," a Gallian word used for sorcerers, are unlike wizards or others; they're given the power to weave magic as their birthright.
 You too are this so-called "Sortilege," but your way of weaving spells are quite different from your peers; you combine the power of spells, excessive guile, and the right amount of audacity.

-~~This gimmick can also be called "Spells & Blades", but the name is too cool for Eris, so we stick with "Arts & Swash" instead.~~

 ### Level 3: Based Arcane Knowledge

 *Not knowing much about magic, whatever you believe in is considered facts for you.*

-Choose one of the following skills: *Arcana*, *History*, *Investigation*, *Nature*, or *Religion*.
+Choose one of the following skills: Arcana, History, Investigation, Nature, or Religion.
 You gain proficiency with that skill and can use your Charisma instead of Intelligence for ability checks with the chosen skill.
 You can change the chosen skill when you finish a Long Rest.

-!!! info "Proficiency and Expertise"

-    Proficiency and Expertise are tied to each other, whenever a skill has Expertise, it also has Proficiency.
-If you lose a proficiency with certain skill that also has Expertise, you can't benefit from that Expertise until you regain your Proficiency.

 ### Level 3: Dekrat's Special:material-trademark: